pantheon-systems/documentation/source/content/guides/sendgrid.md

 1. You can select the **Theme to render the emails** from the dropdown menu.
 The **Current** theme is selecetd by default.

-Your Drupal application on Pantheon is now configures to send email through SendGrid's API.
+Your Drupal application on Pantheon is now configured to send email through SendGrid's API.
 Test your configuration from `/admin/config/services/sendgrid/test`.

 </Tab>